Two-round Ramsey games on random graphs: Introduction

 \subsection{Ramsey games on random graphs}

 The pioneering work~\cite{frankl1986large,luczak1992ramsey,rodl1993lower,rodl1994random,rodl1995threshold} on Ramsey properties of random graphs has been highly influential, with many extensions and variations being studied.
-In this paper, we will focus on \emph{Ramsey games} played on random graphs, a viewpoint introduced in by Friedgut, Kohayakawa, R\"odl, Ruci\'nski and Tetali~\cite{friedgut2003ramsey}.
+In this paper, we will focus on \emph{Ramsey games} played on random graphs, a viewpoint introduced by Friedgut, Kohayakawa, R\"odl, Ruci\'nski and Tetali~\cite{friedgut2003ramsey}.
 The starting point of their work was to view Theorem~\ref{thm:triangle ramsey threshold} as a single-player game played against a random source.
-In this game, a player is presented with a set of $M$ random edges of $K_n$, for some $1\leq M\leq \binom{n}{2}$, and asked to colour the edges, trying to avoid a~monochromatic $H$.
+In this game, a player is presented with a set of $M$ random edges of $K_n$, for some $1\leq M\leq \binom{n}{2}$, and asked to give a \textit{$H$-free colouring} of the edges, that is, a colouring avoiding monochromatic copies of $H$.
 Standard results on the asymptotic equivalence of random graph models (see, for example~\cite[Section 1.4]{randomgraphbook}), along with Theorem~\ref{thm:triangle ramsey threshold}, show that, in the case that $H=K_3$, the player will asymptotically almost surely fail when $M\geq Cn^{3/2}$ and succeed when $M\leq c n^{3/2}$, for appropriately chosen $c,C>0$.
 In~\cite{friedgut2003ramsey}, the authors introduced the following two variants on this game:

 \textbf{The online game.} The player is presented with edges of $K_n$ one at a time, according to a uniformly random permutation.
 Upon seeing each edge, the player must colour the edge with only the knowledge of the previous (already coloured) edges.
 The game ends when a monochromatic $H$ occurs and the aim of the player is to last as long as possible.